Nella Larsen: Librarian and literary career

 In 1930, Larsen published "Sanctuary", a short story for which she was accused of plagiarism.
-"Sanctuary" was said to resemble the British writer Sheila Kaye-Smith's short story, "Mrs. Adis", first published in the United Kingdom in 1919.
-Kaye-Smith wrote on rural themes, and was very popular in the US.
+"Sanctuary" was said to resemble the British writer Sheila Kaye-Smith's 1919 short story, "Mrs. Adis".
+Kaye-Smith wrote on rural themes and was popular in the United States.
 Some critics thought the basic plot of "Sanctuary," and some of the descriptions and dialogue, were virtually identical to Kaye-Smith's work.
+According to George B. Hutchinson, the plagiary accusation was "probably valid."

-The scholar H. Pearce has disputed this assessment, writing that, compared to Kaye-Smith's tale, "Sanctuary" is "... longer, better written and more explicitly political, specifically around issues of race – rather than class as in 'Mrs Adis'."
-Pearce thinks that Larsen reworked and updated the tale into a modern American black context.
-Pearce also notes that in Kaye-Smith's 1956 book, All the Books of My Life, the author said she had based "Mrs Adis" on a 17th-century story by St Francis de Sales, Catholic bishop of Geneva.
+The scholar H. Pearce disputed this assessment, writing that, compared to Kaye-Smith's tale, "Sanctuary" is "longer, better written and more explicitly political, specifically around issues of racerather than class as in 'Mrs Adis'."
+Pearce thought that Larsen reworked and updated the tale into a modern American black context.
+Pearce also noted that in Kaye-Smith's 1956 book, All the Books of My Life, the author said she had based "Mrs Adis" on a 17th-century story by St Francis de Sales, Catholic bishop of Geneva.
 It is unknown whether she knew of the Larsen controversy in the United States.
 Larsen herself said the story came to her as "almost folk-lore", recounted to her by a patient when she was a nurse.

 No plagiarism charges were proved.
 Larsen received a Guggenheim Fellowship even in the aftermath of the controversy, worth roughly $2,500 at the time, and was the first African-American woman to do so.
 She used it to travel to Europe for several years, spending time in Mallorca and Paris, where she worked on a novel about a love triangle in which all the protagonists were white.
 She never published the book or any other works.